tschumann/sandbot/ReadMe.txt

 Q. Can you add support for mod x?
 A. I'm not planning to at the moment - I'm planning support for Half-Life, Opposing Force, Day of Defeat, Team Fortress Classic, Gunman Chronicles, Natural Selection, The Ship and They Hunger which is likely going to take a while.

-Q. Is the WON version supported.
+Q. Is the WON version supported?
 A. No, Sandbot will only work with the Steam version.

 Q. Can it be used for dedicated servers?